prometheus-net/prometheus-net/README.md

 * on the metrics registry (e.g. `Metrics.DefaultRegistry`)
 * on a metric factory (e.g. `Metrics.WithLabels()`)
-* on one specific metric

 All levels of labeling can be combined and instance-specific metric labels can also be applied on top, as usual.

-Example with static labels on three levels and one instance-specific label:
+Example with static labels on two levels and one instance-specific label:

 ```csharp
 Metrics.DefaultRegistry.SetStaticLabels(new Dictionary<string, string>